HL7/davinci-crd/input/pagecontent/hooks.md

 * If the CRD Service encounters an error when processing the request, the system **SHALL** return an appropriate error HTTP Response Code, starting with the digit "4" or "5", indicating that there was an error.
 * The CRD Service **SHOULD** provide an OperationOutcome for internal issue tracking by the client system.
 * The CRD Client **MAY** display to the user that the Coverage Requirements Discovery Service is unavailable.
-If additional information (e.g., number to call) is available, it **MAY** also be included in the message to the user.
+If additional information (e.g. number to call) is available, it **MAY** also be included in the message to the user.
 * While any 4xx or 5xx response code could be raised, the CRD Service **SHALL** use the 400 and 422 codes in a manner consistent with the FHIR RESTful Create Action, specifically:
     * 400 - Bad Request - The request is not parsable as JSON
     * 422 - Unprocessable Entity - The request is valid JSON, but is not conformant to CDS Hooks, FHIR Resources or required profiles